naotakeyoshida/vagrantpoc/README.md

 2. `cd vagrantpoc`
 3. `vagrant up`

-After installation process, you can use five VM(CentOS 7.2) with configuration below.
+After installation process, you can use five VM(CentOS 7.2) with network configuration below.
 * node1 (192.168.33.11)
 * node2 (192.168.33.12)
 * node3 (192.168.33.13)